neutrino2211/mainasara.dev/src/content/blog/making-a-programming-language-is-hard.md

 Making a programming language is exciting but if you are not in it for the long haul, you can get very demotivated and the passion can drain.

 So please, before you start.
-Learn a bit of how to make a programming language and read [the manual](https://craftinginterpreters.com/)
+Learn a bit of how to make a programming language and read what I think people believe is [the unofficial manual](https://craftinginterpreters.com/) on making programming languages.

 Oh, and celebrate your little wins! :)